Yurihaia/mc-nbtdoc/README.md

 For more information on validation, the [validation.md](https://github.com/Yurihaia/nbtdoc-rs/blob/master/docs/validation.md) file can server as a reference point.

+### Needed Registries
+To have a complete validation, the registries specified in [REGISTRY_LIST.md](REGISTRY_LIST.md) should be included.
+Any registries which cannot be accessed should just be validation as a string conforming to the resource location format.

 ## Versioning
 All of the data in this repo is under a strict versioning scheme.
 For each Minecraft release, snapshot, and pre-release, a new tag is added to the repo with the name found in the